Skip to main content

 This weight is designed to calibrate English sample estimates to Welsh population characteristics for comparative purposes.
 It is calculated from the England sample as follows:

-1. London cases are dropped (London being in many ways unique in the UK)
+1. London cases are dropped (to make the sample characteristics more comparable with Wales, as London is in many ways unique in the UK)

 2. The non-London England sample proportions are calibrated to the weighted Wales sample proportions for four variables: number of adults in the household, ethnic group, urban-rural and age by gender.
 These four variables were selected when the ‘Wales & Welsh-England’ weights were first constructed in Wave 1.
 Weighted estimates for Wales and non-London England were compared across a range of candidate variables and statistically significant differences were found for urban-rural, ethnic group, household size and age within gender

-The final weighting variables are defined as follows.
+The final weighting variables for all weights are defined as follows.

 Table 1: Age within gender (male and female)